 Nate Duncan resisted the inevitable as long as he could.
 His whole life centered on that small deli, essentially a deli counter with four or five tables to sit diners.
 He took so much pride in his business.
 He loved it when the Aretha Franklin scene from The Blues Brothers was shot in the deli, which they called “Soul Food Café,” for the movie.
 Nate’s mother and granddaughter were cast as extras in that scene.

 In 1994, Nate had to shut his doors.
-You now had to cross the Kennedy Expressway and Roosevelt Road to find the nearest Jewish food at Manny’s Deli.
 The whole experience with the city and the university embittered him until he passed away in 2006.
 He could never get over the shattering of his lifetime dream.
 In his final years, Eddie told me that Nate loved to bring his deli slicer to church events where he dished out the corned beef and pastrami that he lovingly prepared.
 After all, once a deli man, always a deli man.